 So does this mean we should toss out all the business books, fire our therapist and rely solely on our inner wisdom?
 Well, not exactly.
 All of these things are catalysts for the unleashing of our powerful selves.
 But ultimately, if we’re to come into our own power as women business owners, we must put our instincts at the top of the list and carefully examine the voice inside before we adhere to conventional wisdom for the sake of popularity.

-How have you used your intuition to guide business decisions?
+How do you use your intuition to guide business decisions?
+Share in comments.

 Watch this video, where Barbara Corcoran shares why women’s intuition is powerful in business.